Yarin96/Watch-Me/README.md

 ## Link:
 https://watch-me-1.web.app/
-* Note: After deploying the application to the web, the local JSON data wasn't visible.\
+* Note: The local JSON data isn't visible after deployment.\
   As a result the Genre section won't load.
 Issue will be fixed in the future.
 * You could also look at the full functional app (including the JSON data) on Sandbox: https://codesandbox.io/s/3ot5p5